Hồ Thủy Tiên

-Hồ Thủy Tiên (lit.
-'Daffodil Lake', also known as Thiên An park) is a community park and former water park located on the outskirts of Huế, Vietnam.
-After its opening for a period in 2004 where it was operational for a few years, the park gained notoriety for its dilapidated state, becoming a destination for urban explorers.
-The Hue city government said in 2022 that it would renovate the park and reopen it in March 2023, but it was later reported that problems had risen and it had not been possible as of August 2023, although it could be visited in its dilapidated and closed condition.
-The property was reclaimed by the municpicial authorities, who conducted restoration work and reopened it as a community park in 2025.
+Hồ Thủy Tiên (lit. 'daffodil lake', also known as Thiên An park) is a community park and former water park located on the outskirts of Huế, in Vietnam.
+Some time after its closure in 2004, the park gained notoriety for its dilapidated state, becoming a destination for urban explorers.
+The Huế city government said in 2022 that it would renovate the park and reopen it in March 2023, and though this did not happen, the park could still be visited despite being closed.
+The property was reclaimed by the municipal authorities, who conducted restoration work and reopened it as a community park in 2025.

 History

-The park, located near Thiên An hill (already a tourist attraction for its monastery and natural environment) and the lake of the same name about ten kilometers away from the city of Huế, began construction in 2000 and was finished and opened to the public in 2004 by the city's state funded tourism company at a projected cost exceeding (US$3 million).
-Reportedly, it was only half finished when it was constructed, but was still relatively popular when it opened.
+Hồ Thủy Tiên, located near Thiên An hill (already a tourist attraction for its monastery and natural environment) and the lake of the same name, about ten kilometers away from the city of Huế, began construction in 2000 and opened to the public in 2004, having cost over (US$3 million).
+Reportedly, it was only half-finished but was still relatively popular when it opened.
 However, the park closed down after a few months.
-The investment company Haco Hue took over the park and reopened it in 2006, with plans to create a new eco-tourism complex, but ultimately had to shut down the park by 2011 due to a lack of business.
-The province again attempted to revive the park three years later, but the financial inability of Haco Hue to return to the project, compounded by the lack of progress made, led to the provincial government reclaiming the land and prohibiting entry to the premises due to safety concerns from the now-deteriorated infrastructure.
+The investment company Haco Hue took over and reopened it in 2006, with plans to create a new eco-tourism complex, but ultimately had to shut it down again by 2011, due to a lack of visitors.
+The province again attempted to revive the park three years later, but Haco Hue's inability to return to the project, compounded by the lack of progress on the park's upkeep, led to the provincial government reclaiming the land and prohibiting entry to the premises due to safety concerns from the now-deteriorated infrastructure.